Central Department: Education

 Central has one of the nation's highest enrollment rates (84%) for elementary and secondary education for children and youth from age 7 through age 18.
 More boys are enrolled compared to girls, by a margin of 6%.
 More students attend public schools (69.9%) compared to private schools (30.1%).
 The Central Department has around 750 elementary education institutions and about 350 secondary education institutions.
 San Lorenzo is home to two important educational institutions: the state-run Universidad Nacional de Asunción and the Regional Education Center Saturio Rios, which includes a teacher training college, secondary school, and primary schools that serve as "lab schools".

-Tourist attractions

-The Central Department has a large number of attractions for tourism.
-Among the most famous natural resources at an international level, is Lake Ypacaraí.
-This lake is a very important natural attraction, and the town of Areguá, the department's capital, is located on the banks of this lake.

-There is a great variety of Museums, historical places and cultural centers in the districts.
-Parks and green spaces are preserved for the leisure and outdoors sports.
-The hotel industry is an important source of income for this department.
-Each district has its patronal feasts and celebrations which are part of the people culture.